by Bill Rhetts, MA

 “This is not a simple acknowledgement that He is God and the Lord of the universe, since even demons acknowledge that to be true (James 2:19).
 This is a deep personal conviction, without reservations, that Jesus is that person’s own master or sovereign.
 This phrase includes repenting from sin, trusting in Jesus for salvation, and submitting to Him as Lord.
 This is the volitional element of faith.”

-Putting that verse in proper context, Dr. Jerry Falwell said,
+Putting that verse in proper context, Matthew Poole said,

 Bear in mind that often these altar calls, which eventually lead to the sinner’s prayer; are fueled with emotionalism and sensationalism.
 Depending on whether the sinner’s prayer is inside a church, outside, or at a crusade, the following occurs (including but not limited to;) The lights go down, the music provides an emotional heartbeat, and the pastor couches his words (sometimes quoting more verses out of context,) as well as a variety of manipulative methodologies.